-…as I was saying, Irene had this great idea to go to Jerusalem and wave the
+…as I was saying, Irene had this great idea to go to Jerusalem

 “Well, you know, he’s